LAST UPDATED – 9/17/24 – Lima, Peru Travel Guide

 Average Temperature (°F)

 It is important to remember that Lima is in the Southern Hemisphere, so the winter months are between June and August and the summer months are between December and February.
-This has a tendency of confusing some travelers who are traveling from the Northern Hemisphere to Lima.
+This has a tendency to confuse some travelers who are traveling from the Northern Hemisphere to Lima.

 Average Precipitation (Inches)